 - Brooks brothers had a line of clothing for slaves to dress them up for auction day to fetch the highest price.

-- Plantation houses are placed, built, and landscaped to optimize for cool breezes off the river, and all those ideas were taken from their African slaves.
-African homes were constructed in these ways to keep homes as cool as possible in summers.
+- Plantation houses are placed, built, and landscaped to optimize for cool breezes off the river, and all those ideas came from from their African slaves.
+African homes were constructed in these ways to keep homes as cool as possible in summers without A/C.

-- The blacksmiths and the cooks were the most valuable slaves on a plantation, and both had multiple apprentices aged 10 and up, there to learn the trade in case anything happened to their mentors so they could replace them quickly.
+- The blacksmiths and the cooks were the most valuable slaves on a plantation, and both had multiple apprentices aged 10 and up, there to learn the trade in case anything happened to their mentors so they could replace them quickly and keep the plantation running.

 It’s fascinating to think how all of this history could be so easily forgotten, due to how little records were kept.
 The Whitney plantation has records on their slaves due to a variety of unusual circumstances.
 There was a lawsuit between two descendants of the family fighting over their fortune in the 1800s that introduced all their slave record keeping as evidence in the case.
 The children who died were recorded in church documents for their parish.
 The WPA did first person interviews in the 1930s with former slaves (who were all in their 80s and 90s) and recorded their stories of being children at the Whitney Plantation.
 Without any of these, details are forgotten and 200 years does a lot to soften memories.
 It’s abhorrent that we don’t have museums dedicated to this subject all over the country.
 Or that the first one in America opened in 2014.

 Our guide Ali, was incredible.
 In fact, I’d suggest you phone ahead to make sure he’s your guide when you visit.
 He told grim stories and always broke them down to their elements.
 How people were separated and pitted against one another.
 How a tiny minority controlled a vast army of slaves.
-How you keep oppressed people down, how you keep them away from education, how you remove any shred of self-worth, and how you make it seem like there’s no other option.
+How you keep oppressed people down, how you keep them away from education, how you remove any shred of self-worth, and how you make it seem like there’s no other option but to do the work they are forcing on them.

 Overall, it was a sobering and haunting day, and I’m still weighing the gravity of the visit.
 I would recommend anyone wanting to know more about slavery should visit the Whitney Plantation.